a-azad/Food.Drink.Business.Value.Mapping/index.md

 ### Experiment Unit
 I live and eat in __Seattle__.
 No need to explain why I would love to start this work in Seattle.
-To start focus would be on restaurants only.
-There are some early hypothesis testing and proxy modeling that need to be made before I can firmly scale it up and include more dimensions to the project.
+To start my focus is on restaurants only.
+There are some early hypothesis testing and proxy modeling that are needed to be made before I can firmly scale it up and include more dimensions to the project.

 ![](pix/seattle.jpg)

+### Impacting Factors
+As mentioned, this problem is multi-dimensional --probably a very long list.
+Affordability (financial), location (vibe, adjacent businesses), access (traffic, parking, etc.), service quality (cuisine type, food quality, etc.), density of population are among many others.\
+__However__ for the sake of this short project, I limit myself to two:
+- Affordability (financial)
+- Trends (and forecasts) of highs/lows of demand in segments of the industry.
+Segments related to:
+    - Location
+    - Service characteristics

 ### Tier One
 In the first step, I needed a proxy to be able to estimate financial health of different areas

 The attractive [Yelp Open Dataset](https://www.yelp.com/dataset) as promoted by its owners is _an all-purpose dataset for learning_ which continually is used across the data science community.
 In this project, __YELP__ dataset is explored to show the advantage of using large dataset in helping businesses --the food industry in this case.